 PDF download Download Article

-1. The egg theory is the belief that every person shares the same reincarnated soul.
+1. Muller explains that the egg theory "is the idea that every person who has or will ever live is part of the same soul that is encased inside of a cosmic egg."[1]
 According to this belief, there are not billions and billions of souls—there is only one single soul that keeps being reincarnated as different people.
-The universe is, essentially, a giant egg, and the human soul is growing inside it; once the soul has lived every life, it will be wise and mature enough to be "hatched" as a god.
+The universe is, essentially, a giant egg, and the human soul is growing inside it.
+Once the soul has lived every life, it will mature into its own fullness, and the egg will crack open, with the one cosmic soul birthed into its new form as a god, says Muller.[2]

 • According to the theory, there is no "me" and "you"—there is just one soul inhabiting different bodies at different times.